a-r-m-i-n/dce/Documentation/UsersManual/BackendTemplate.rst

     </f:section>

 .. note::
-   Currently it is not possible to access to DCE container infos in manual backend template.
+   Currently, it is not possible to access to DCE container info in manual backend template.